 ½ teaspoon black pepper

-8 chicken thighs, trimmed and each thigh cut in half
+8 boneless and skinless chicken thighs - each thigh cut in half

 1 small butternut squash, peeled, halved, deseeded and diced